TACC-Cloud/agave-docs/docs/agave/guides/apps/app-wrapper-templates.rst

 Wrapper Templates
 =================

 In order to run your application, you will need to create a wrapper template that calls your executable code.
 The wrapper template is a simple script that Tapis (Agave) will filter and execute to start your app.
-The filtering Agave applies to your wrapper script is to inject runtime values from a job request into the script to replace the template variables representing the inputs and parameters of your app.
+The filtering Tapis (Agave) applies to your wrapper script is to inject runtime values from a job request into the script to replace the template variables representing the inputs and parameters of your app.

 The order in which wrapper templates are processed in HPC and Condor apps is as follows.